Tule Springs Fossil Beds National Monument was established as the 405th unit of the National Park Service Dec. 19, 2014.

 Tule Springs Fossil Beds National Monument is open during daylight hours.

-Because it's a new park, there is no visitor center, facilities or parking areas.
-Right now to access the park, people can park on nearby public roads in the cities of Las Vegas and North Las Vegas, and they can enter the monument on foot.
+Because this is a new park, there are facilitites or visitor center.
+To access the park, people can park on nearby public roads in the cities of Las Vegas and North Las Vegas, and they can enter the monument on foot.
+Parking lots near trailheads can be found at N. Durango Drive & W. Moccasin Road or N. Aliante Parkway & W. Moonlight Falls Avenue.